brynlewis/C-CDA_Viewer/readme.md

 <li>Users can control document layout via Section hide/show, collapse/expand and re-ordering. </li>
 <li>As user makes changes, the layout adjusts to make best use of available screen space.</li>
 <li>All changes are saved as preferences that will apply across documents (ie open a new document and the same order/visibility preferences are applied against all sections).
 If you have moved 'Procedures' to the top of the document, then 'Procedures' will be at the top of the next document opened.</li>
+Sample documents are available, or you can cut and paste the xml of a C-CDA document into the text box, then click 'View'.

 <h2>Move and Re-Ordering</h2>
 <li>Drag and Drop a section where you want it to go.</li>